vijayanajay/simplest/docs/memory.md

 - For import errors, inspect the complete package hierarchy
 - For attribute errors, verify all mocked attributes are correctly initialized
 - For type errors, ensure consistency between function signatures and call sites

+## Structural Issue: Inconsistent Data Contracts in Reporting Layer After Refactoring

+*   **Anti-Pattern:** After refactoring the reporting layer to use a `ReportingOrchestrator` and new data models like `ComparativeAnalysisResult` and `BacktestAnalysisResult`, the downstream reporting functions (e.g., for creating tables, formatting metrics) were not updated to handle the new data structure.
+These functions still expected the old `BacktestResult` model, leading to `AttributeError`s when trying to access metrics that were now nested deeper (e.g., inside a `primary_result` attribute).
+This also caused `rich.errors.NotRenderableError` in table-building functions because they were receiving raw numeric data instead of pre-formatted strings.

+*   **Lesson Learned:** When refactoring data models or introducing new orchestration layers, it is critical to perform a "full-stack" trace of the data flow. **Always verify that the data contract (the shape and type of data) expected by every consuming function matches the contract provided by the new producer.** A change in a high-level model requires updating all functions that consume it, not just the immediate callers.
+Tests must also be updated to reflect the new data flow, for example, by ensuring test data passed to a function matches the new, expected format (e.g., passing formatted strings to a table-builder, not raw numbers).